License GuideSOC 17-2061

 How to Get a Civil Engineer License.

-You'll follow a consistent path across most states.
+To get licensed, you'll follow a similar path across most states.
 First, complete accredited education in your field.
-Next, pass either a national or state exam.
-You'll then gain supervised experience, typically 1-3 years depending on your state.
-A background check comes next.
-After licensing, you must complete continuing education hours before each renewal.
-Hour requirements, degree levels, and experience minimums differ by state, so check your specific state's board for exact numbers.
+Next, pass a national or state exam.
+You'll then complete supervised experience hours, which vary by state.
+A background check is standard.
+Once licensed, you maintain your credential through continuing education before each renewal.
+The specific requirements differ from state to state, so check your state's exact hour minimums, degree requirements, and experience thresholds.

 1